laszlourszuly/kraken/README.md

         });
 ```

-Note that the secret needs to be provided in it's Base64 encoded form, as presented when you create the corresponding API key in the Kraken UI.
+Note that the secret needs to be provided in its Base64 encoded form, as presented when you create the corresponding API key in the Kraken UI.

 # Questions?
 Feel free to [raise a ticket](https://github.com/echsylon/kraken/issues) if you find a bug, would like something to change (actually I'd consider buying you a beer if you submit a pull request with a suggested change), or just want to discuss a topic.